Customer Insights to Transform Sales Conversations

-This dynamic shift has changed the way salespeople talk to customers, but it's also changed the way businesses approach sales strategy.
+This dynamic shift has changed the way salespeople talk to customers and the way businesses approach sales strategy.
 Today, if you want to transform your sales conversations, you'll need to understand your customers.

 In this article, you'll learn how customer insights can transform your sales strategy (as well as how to gather insights yourself step-by-step).